mocks-server/main/README.md

 ## Configuration

-By default, the client is configured to request to http://localhost:3100/admin, based in the [default options of @mocks-server](https://www.mocks-server.org/docs/configuration-options)
+By default, the client is configured to request to `http://localhost:3100/admin`, based in the [default options of Mocks Server](https://www.mocks-server.org/docs/configuration-options)

-You can change both the base url of the "@mocks-server", and the base api path of the "@mocks-server/plugin-admin-api" using the `config` method:
+You can change both the base url of Mocks Server, and the base api path of the "@mocks-server/plugin-admin-api" using the `config` method:

 ```js
 import { config } from "@mocks-server/admin-api-client";